Daily living - Activity 10: Making budgeting decisions

 See also DWP guidance on Activity 10 in section 2.3 of the Personal Independence Payment assessment guide for assessment providers.

 NB - in Scotland, adult disability payment is replacing personal independence payment and the definitions are found in regulation 2 of and Part 1 of Schedule 1 to the Disability Assistance for Working Age People (Scotland) Regulations 2022 (SSI.No.54/2022).
 See also Social Security Scotland guidance in Daily living component activity 10 for ADP – making budgeting decisions.

 Commentary: The definitions of ‘simple’ and ‘complex’ budgeting decisions are considered in the unpublished case CPIP/3015/2016 where the judge finds only those with significant cognitive/intellectual impairment should satisfy the descriptor for simple budgeting decisions.
 In contrast the concept of 'complex budgeting decision' is held to measure a wider range of abilities such as planning and calculating budgets, and in turn a wider range of conditions may cause functional loss.
 The unpublished case CPIP/184/2016 held that the assessment of the 'making budgeting decisions' activity requires 'a focus on intellectual capacity’ rather than taking account of any physical difficulties that may arise in managing the practicalities of a claimant's finances. | Add commentary or suggest an edit.

-Meaning and scope of therapy in activity 3 / limitations making budgeting decisions may result from sight, memory or reading difficulties
+Meaning and scope of therapy in activity 3 prior to March 2017 amendments / limitations making budgeting decisions may result from sight, memory or reading difficulties

 - UKUT 530 (AAC)